Skip to content

 Educational illustration

 This calculator models combined loan-to-value for illustration purposes.
-The result shows a mathematical relationship between total secured debt and property value as you input them.
+The result shows a mathematical relationship between total secured debt and property value as entered.
 It does not account for individual lender policies, eligibility criteria, or real-world application outcomes.
-Use it to understand the concept and explore scenarios, then discuss actual numbers with lenders or financial professionals.
+Actual approval thresholds and figures vary by lender and underwriting assessment.

 Example Scenario